jebofponderworthy/windows-tools/README.md

 ## RUNALL.CMD:  download, verify by hash, and run all of the below

-[RUNALL is a .CMD](https://raw.githubusercontent.com/jebofponderworthy/ponderworthy-tools/master/RUNALL.CMD) which, if run as administrator, will download, verify integrity by hash, and run OWTAS first, OVSS, TOSC, and then CATE.
+[RUNALL is a .CMD](https://raw.githubusercontent.com/jebofponderworthy/ponderworthy-tools/master/RUNALL.CMD) which, if run as administrator, will download, verify integrity by hash, and run OWTAS first, then TOSC, then OVSS, and then CATE.
 The result is a distinct performance hike on any current Windows machine.

 For compatibility, hashing is done using the command-line CERTUTIL tool (capturing text output to PowerShell code run within CMD), instead of Get-FileHash.
 SHA256 is in use.